 Since Worship in Orthodoxy is an expression of the entire Church the active participation and involvement of the congregation is required.
 There are no “private” or “said” Services in the Orthodox Church and none may take place without a congregation.
 This strong sense of community is expressed in the prayers and exhortations which are in the plural tense.
 The congregation is expected to participate actively in the Services in ways such as: singing the hymns; concluding the prayers with “Amen”; responding to the petitions; making the sign of the Cross; bowing; and, especially, by receiving Holy Communion at the Divine Liturgy.
 Standing is the preferred posture of prayer in the Orthodox Church.
 The congregation kneels only at particularly solemn moments, such as the Invocation of the Holy Spirit during the Divine Liturgy.

 The Litany is an important part of Orthodox Services.
-A litany is a dialogue between the priest or deacon and the congregation, which consists of a number of prayer-petitions, followed by the response “Lord, have mercy” or “Grant this, O Lord.”
+A litany is a dialogue between the priest or deacon and the congregation, which consists of a number of prayer-petitions.
+The petitions are followed by the response “Lord, have mercy” or “Grant this, O Lord.”
 Litanies occur frequently throughout the Services and often serve to distinguish particular sections.

 We believe in one God, the Father Almighty, Maker of heaven and earth, and of all things visible and invisible; And in one Lord, Jesus Christ, the Son of God, the Only-begotten, Begotten of the Father before all ages, Light of Light, True God of True God, Begotten, not made, of one essence with the Father, by Whom all things were made: Who for us men and for our salvation came down from heaven, and was incarnate of the Holy Spirit and the Virgin Mary, and was made man; And was crucified also for us under Pontius Pilate, and suffered and was buried; And the third day He rose again, according to the Scriptures; And ascended into heaven, and sitteth at the right hand of the Father; And He shall come again with glory to judge the living and the dead, Whose kingdom shall have no end.
 And we believe in the Holy Spirit, the Lord, and Giver of Life, Who proceedeth from the Father, Who with the Father and the Son together is worshipped and glorified, Who spoke by the Prophets; And we believe in One, Holy, Catholic and Apostolic Church.
 We acknowledge one Baptism for the remission of sins.
 We look for the Resurrection of the dead, And the Life of the age to come.
 Amen.